ubaldop/little-scm-garden/notes.md

 ## Chapter 5

-[Answer](https://stackoverflow.com/questions/19353700/cond-and-and-or-in-scheme) to my doubt at page 89.
 Page 84, The final version of **Fourth Commandment** reminds me of what we discussed together during previous meeting.
 See [here](https://gist.github.com/marcosh/208b669b0e1228f3e684835e3adc9ccd)

+Page 86, the function _member*_ exits from `or` condition as soon as `(eq? (car l) a)`, so it uses the first `or` short circuit/lazy evaluation returning true to avoid performing next recursive steps.

+[Answer](https://stackoverflow.com/questions/19353700/cond-and-and-or-in-scheme) to my doubt at page 89.